qdrant/quaterion/docs/source/tutorials/nlp_tutorial.rst

 This is a collection of almost 8.5k pairs of questions and answers from F.A.Q. pages of popular cloud providers.

-Usual pipeline in Quaterion includes the following steps:
+The usual pipeline in Quaterion includes the following steps:

 1. Download and prepare a dataset
 2. Create `Encoders <https://quaterion-models.qdrant.tech/quaterion_models.encoders.encoder.html#quaterion_models.encoders.encoder.Encoder>`_